Sudden-Drop/PetCafe-Prerelease/README.md

 - `x.y.z-alpha…`: very early versions that still contain a lot of bugs, features are missing, and assets are largely placeholders.
 - `x.y.z-beta…`: more stable versions.

+# ℹ️ About
+In PetCafe, you run your very own restaurants and cafés, with a delightful twist: everyone is an animal!
+From your character to your employees and customers, all are adorable animal characters.
+Prepare delicious dishes, serve them to your patrons, expand your estate to open new locations, upgrade your appliances, discover exciting new recipes, keep your shops spotless, and build a thriving culinary empire.

 # 🎮 Controls
 You will be able to remap controls in the future, but for now, they are hard coded: